oquistador/hammer-time/README.md

 Hunter don't hurt 'em
 ==============

 This web app is an audio sequencer I'm building for my 1 year-old daughter Hunter.
-It is eventually intended for touch screen devices.
-It is built using only native functionality with no plugins or libraries.
-It takes advantage of the Web Audio Api and Canvas.
+It is optimized for multi-touch, high DPI (I refuse to write "Retina") devices with sloppy users.
+Don't worry.
+It will also work in your desktop browser... one boring 1/1 pixel ratio click at a time.
+It is built using only native functionality with no plugins or libraries because sometimes it's good to get your hands dirty.
+It takes advantage of the Web Audio Api for audio playback and Canvas for animations.

 Installation
 ---